About Selena De Vries, RD

 It is somewhat common for celiacs to have problems digesting fructose (called fructose malabsorption) and may benefit from a low fructose diet.
-A great overview of the low fructose diet is here.

 The low FODMAP diet would address a low fructose diet because fructose is part of the ‘fodmap’ gang.
 However, if you are not quite ready for a full, low FODMAP diet, you may be able to just start with a low fructose elimination diet to see if your symptoms improve.
 You would follow the low fructose diet for 4-6 weeks and then embark on the challenge phase.